The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Proof Preliminaries

-\subsection{Proof Preliminaries}
+\section{Proof Preliminaries}

-In this subsection, we introduce some of the definitions and notations used across the Appendix.
+In this section, we introduce some of the definitions and notations used across the Supplemental Material.
 In addition, we also introduce several important lemmas, on which the proofs of the proposed theorems are built.
-In particular, we define the averaged mini-batch gradients
+In particular, we define the average mini-batch gradients